Jack Ryan (character): Executive Orders (1996)

-The reluctant yet determined Ryan administration emerges as Ryan slowly rebuilds the government.
-He is faced with Kealty's political trickery, as the former vice president disputes his legitimacy as the nation's chief executive by publicly stating that he never actually resigned, when in fact a member of his staff had secretly taken the resignation letter from the office of the now-dead Secretary of State and destroyed it.
-Initially the lone voice of opposition to Ryan's policies on live television, he later enlists disaffected CIA intelligence officials (affected by the reduction in force at the agency in favor of more field operatives) to procure classified information on Ryan from his time in the CIA.
-He then suborns NBC news anchor and fellow Ryan critic Tom Donner into ambushing him with questions about his CIA career in a televised interview.
-Donner's colleague John Plumber later realizes his mistake and publicly apologizes to President Ryan, while Kealty's challenge eventually fails in court.
+As President Ryan slowly rebuilds the government, he deals with Kealty's challenge to his legitimacy.
+Initially the lone voice of opposition to President Ryan's policies that cut through bureaucracy and political infighting, Kealty later gathers classified information on Ryan from his time in the CIA and enlists NBC news anchor Tom Donner to ambush President Ryan with questions about his CIA career in a televised interview.
+Donner's colleague John Plumber later realizes his mistake and publicly apologizes to President Ryan, while Kealty's challenge ultimately fails in court.

-Along the way, Ryan also has to deal with the dictator of the new United Islamic Republic (a coalition of Iran and Iraq), the Ayatollah Mahmoud Haji Daryaei.
-The ayatollah regards him as a weakling and seizes the opportunity to stage a multi-pronged attack on the country: a biological attack using a weaponized strain of the Ebola virus, a kidnapping attempt on his youngest daughter Katie, and an assassination attempt on himself through an Iranian sleeper agent disguised as a Secret Service bodyguard; with the U.S. overwhelmed by a multitude of crises, he believes that he can invade Saudi Arabia with little military opposition from the U.S. While the attempt on Katie was swiftly averted by the FBI and the Secret Service, the Ebola epidemic causes Ryan to declare martial law and enforce a travel ban that becomes instrumental in killing the virus, since it cannot survive in the American environment due to its fragile nature.
-He later deploys what is left of the American military to assist Saudi and Kuwaiti forces in repelling the UIR military, which also becomes successful.
-The would-be assassin is later arrested on the spot by the FBI after attempting to kill President Ryan inside the Oval Office.
+President Ryan also deals with Daryaei, who had taken over Iraq and combined it with Iran to form the United Islamic Republic.
+Taking advantage of his inexperience, the Ayatollah stages a multi-pronged attack on the United States: a biological attack using a weaponized strain of the Ebola virus, a kidnapping attempt on his youngest daughter Katie, and an assassination attempt through an Iranian sleeper agent disguised as a Secret Service bodyguard; with the U.S. overwhelmed by a multitude of crises, he believes that he can invade Saudi Arabia with little military opposition from the U.S. While the attempt on Katie was swiftly averted by the FBI and the Secret Service, the Ebola epidemic causes President Ryan to declare martial law and enforce a travel ban that becomes instrumental in killing the virus, since it cannot survive in the American environment due to its fragile nature; the would-be assassin is lured to the Oval Office and arrested by the FBI.

+President Ryan deploys what is left of the American military to assist Saudi and Kuwaiti forces in repelling the UIR military, which also becomes successful.
+He orders Daryaei killed in a surgical airstrike in Tehran as he announces the Ryan Doctrine, which states that the U.S. will no longer tolerate attacks on "our territory, our possessions, or our citizens," and will hold whoever orders such attacks accountable.